Multi-Region Kubernetes Security Hardening

 # Install Falco

-helm install falco falcosecurity/falco -n falco-system --create-namespace -f falco-values.yaml
+helm install falco falcosecurity/falco -n falco-system --create-namespace -f falco-values.yaml2.
+Custom Falco Rules

 apiVersion: v1